arjankoning1/resonancetables/README.md

 ```
 ### Installation instructions:

+This is only relevant if you want to construct the database yourself.
+If not, the database is directly available.
 To install RESONANCETABLES, you can use one of the following options:
 #### 1. Using make:
 ```